Spectral decay of the sinc kernel operator and approximations by Prolate Spheroidal Wave Functions: Introduction

+When $n$ tends to $\infty$ with $c$ fixed, we recover the asymptotic behavior given by Widom, which is already a good test of validity.
+Numerical experiments prove that this approximation is surprisingly accurate.

+As a corollary we have the following, which may be seen as a kind of quantitative Widom's Theorem. \begin{theorem} Let $m>0$ be a positive real number and let $M>m,$ $\varepsilon>0$ be given.
+Then there exists a constant $A(\varepsilon, m, M)$ such that, for all $m\leq c\leq M\sqrt n$ and all $n$, we have the inequality

+\end{theorem} One can give an explicit constant $A(\varepsilon, m, M)$.
+When $c$ may take larger values, there is another statement, where the equivalent found by Widom is replaced by $\widetilde { \lambda_n(c)}$.

+Let us mention that another method to approximate the values $\lambda_n(c)$ has been used by Osipov in \cite{Osipov2}.
+The estimates given in his paper are of different nature and do not propose such a simple formula.
+In addition, he mainly considers values of $n$ such that $\frac{\pi n}{2}-c$ is smaller than some multiple of $\ln c$.
+At this moment both works may be seen complementary.
+But we underline the fact that numerical tests validate the accuracy of the approximant \eqref{decay} even when $c$ is close to the critical value, while our theoretical approach is not yet sufficient to do it.

-Recently, there has been a growing interest in the study of the quality of the spectral approximations by the PSWFs and the building of PSWFs based numerical schemes for solving various problems from numerical analysis, see \cite{Beylkin, Boyd1, Boyd2, Chen, Wang}.
-In particular, in \cite{Boyd1}, the author has shown that a PSWFS approximation based method outperforms in terms of spatial resolution and stability of timestep, the classical approximation methods based on Legendre or Tchebyshev polynomials.
-The authors of \cite{Chen} were among the first to study the quality of the approximation by the PSWFs in the Sobolev space $H^s([-1,1]), s>0.$ In particular, they have given an estimate of the decay of the PSWFs expansion coefficients of a function $f\in H^s([-1,1])$, see also \cite{Boyd1}.
+Our second contribution is related to the quality of approximation in Sobolev spaces when a function is replaced by the partial sum of its expansion in some PSWF basis.
+This question has attracted a growing interest while, at the same time, were built PSWFs based numerical schemes for solving various problems from numerical analysis, see \cite{Boyd1, Boyd2, Chen, Wang, Wang2}.
+In particular, in \cite{Boyd1}, the author has shown that a PSWF approximation based method outperforms in terms of spatial resolution and stability of timestep, the classical approximation methods based on Legendre or Tchebyshev polynomials.
+The authors of \cite{Chen} were among the first to study the quality of approximation by the PSWFs in the Sobolev space $H^s(I), s>0, \, I=[-1,1].$ In particular, they have given an estimate of the decay of the PSWFs expansion coefficients of a function $f\in H^s(I)$, see also \cite{Boyd1}.
 Recently, in \cite{Wang}, the author studied the speed of convergence of the expansion of such a function in a basis of PSWFs.
 We should mention that the methods used in the previous three references are heavily based on the use of the properties of the PSWFs as eigenfunctions of the differential operator $L_c,$ given by (\ref{eq1.0}).
-They pose the problem of the best choice of the value of the band-width $c>0,$ for approximating well a given $f\in H^s([-1,1])$, but their answer is mainly experimental.
+They pose the problem of the best choice of the value of the band-width $c>0,$ for approximating well a given $f\in H^s(I)$, but their answer is mainly experimental.
 It has been numerically checked in \cite{Boyd1, Wang} that the smaller the value of $s,$ the larger the value of $c$ should be.